cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 ## Parties and Social Events

-**Thursday, May 31: CSSconf EU Warm-Up**
+**Thursday, May 31: CSSconf EU Warm-Up, 7pm, Oberhafenkantine**

-On Thursday evening you are invited to join us for our pre-conf get together, a great opportunity to meet the team, each other, and fellow attendees prior to the conference. _More details coming soon!_
+On Thursday evening you are invited to join us for our pre-conf get together, a great opportunity to meet the team, each other, and fellow attendees prior to the conference.
+Join us from 7pm at [Oberhafenkantine](http://www.oberhafenkantine-berlin.de/), Am Flutgraben 2, 12435 Berlin-Treptow.
+Sponsored by [talent.io](https://www.talent.io/).

 **Friday, June 1: CSSconf EU Garden Dinner, 6:40pm / JSconf EU Opening Evening, 9pm**